 (See also Overview of Leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more .)

-The American Cancer Society estimates that in the United States in 2022 there will be over 6600 new cases of acute lymphoblastic leukemia (ALL) and almost 1600 deaths will have occurred.
+The American Cancer Society estimates that in the United States in 2023 there will be over 6500 new cases of acute lymphoblastic leukemia (ALL) and almost 1400 deaths will have occurred.
 Sixty percent of all ALL cases occur in children, with a peak incidence at age 2 to 5 years; a second peak occurs after age 50.
 ALL is the most common cancer in children, and represents about 75% of leukemias among children < 15 years of age.
-It is the 2nd most common cause of death in children < 15 years.
 The risk declines slowly until the mid-20s and then begins to rise again slowly after age 50.
 ALL accounts for about 20% of adult acute leukemias.
 The average lifetime risk of ALL in both sexes is about 0.1% (1 in 1000 Americans).
-Hispanic populations have a higher incidence of ALL than other racial/ethnic populations due in part to polymorphisms in the ARID5B gene.
+Hispanic populations have a higher incidence of ALL than other racial or ethnic populations due in part to polymorphisms in the ARID5B gene.

 Pathophysiology of ALL

-Similar to acute myeloid leukemia, acute lymphoblastic leukemia is caused by a series of acquired genetic aberrations.
+Similar to acute myeloid leukemia Acute Myeloid Leukemia (AML) In acute myeloid leukemia (AML), malignant transformation and uncontrolled proliferation of an abnormally differentiated, long-lived myeloid progenitor cell results in high circulating numbers... read more , acute lymphoblastic leukemia is caused by a series of acquired genetic aberrations.
 Malignant transformation usually occurs at the pluripotent stem cell level, although it sometimes involves a committed stem cell with more limited capacity for self-renewal.
 Abnormal proliferation, clonal expansion, aberrant differentiation, and diminished apoptosis (programmed cell death) lead to replacement of normal blood elements with malignant cells.